 Alternatives to Amazon & Co.

-What can each and every one of us do to ensure local traders don't have to close their doors for good?
-In our private lives but also as a team in a company?
+What can each and every one of us do to ensure that local traders do not have to close their shops?
+In a private environment but also as a team in a company?

 There are different ways we can focus more on local trade and buy locally.
 As a company or family, we can use the various delivery and collection services of the restaurateurs, who, despite the temporary easing, are still suffering immense financial losses.
 Moreover, ratings and recommendations also help bring customers in.